BETA -- Earn free Robux at earnaldo.com

 Sniper Rifles

-The RPG and grenade launcher provide splash damage, which means you don't need direct hits.
-Aim at the ground near your opponents' feet for consistent damage.
-These weapons are especially strong in tight corridors and around doorways where enemies have limited room to dodge.
-The rocket launcher in particular can shut down entire areas of the map if you position yourself correctly.
+The RPG and grenade launcher don't need direct hits.
+Aim at the ground near an opponent's feet and the splash damage does the work.
+These weapons excel in tight corridors, doorways, and around corners where enemies have nowhere to dodge.
+The RPG in particular can shut down entire sections of a map if you position yourself at a chokepoint.
+The downside is slow reload speed and the risk of self-damage if someone rushes into your face while you fire.

 Melee & The Golden Knife

-Melee weapons appear throughout the rotation, and the golden knife is the final weapon you need to score a kill with to win the match.
-Melee combat is all about movement -- sprint at your target, jump unpredictably, and close distance before they can react.
-The golden knife is nerve-wracking because everyone in the lobby knows you're one kill away from winning, which means you'll have a target on your back.
-Stay calm, pick your fight carefully, and go for the backstab if you can.
+Melee weapons pop up throughout the rotation, and the golden knife is the final weapon you need to kill with to win.
+Melee in Arsenal is about movement above all else.
+Sprint at your target, jump unpredictably, strafe hard, and close distance before they can react.
+The golden knife is nerve-wracking because the entire lobby sees you're one kill away from winning.
+Everyone will hunt you.
+Stay calm, pick isolated targets, go for backstabs, and avoid running into groups.
+One clean kill and the round is over.

 Game Modes